datdt4100/scRNA-analysis-system/README.md

 - A detailed tutorial on how to use scDHA package is available at http://scdha.tinnguyen-lab.com/
   Or, a vignette in R Notebook format is available [here](https://github.com/duct317/scDHA/blob/master/vignettes/Example.Rmd)

+* Screen shot of the publication page:

 ![Screen shot of the publication](https://github.com/trandat04102000/scRNA-analysis-system/blob/main/data/publication_screenshot.png)

+* Screen shot of the dataset selection:

 ![Screen shot of the dataset selection](https://github.com/trandat04102000/scRNA-analysis-system/blob/main/data/dataset_screenshot.png)

 # How to use the package for new data